“Hard work may not always result in success but it will never result in regret” — Moneyball

 Much can be learned from the book, and the Moneyball movie, about making the best of the life you’ve been giving while still trying to make the best of the situation.

-Here are some quotes from the Moneyball movie, and from the Michael Lewis book, to remember.
+Here are some Moneyball movie quotes, and quotes from the Michael Lewis book, to keep in mind.

 Moneyball Movie Quotes